Polyphase merge sort

-Ordinary merge sort
+Balanced merge sort

 A merge sort splits the records of a dataset into sorted runs of records and then repeatedly merges sorted runs into larger sorted runs until only one run, the sorted dataset, remains.

-An ordinary merge sort using four working files organizes them as a pair of input files and a pair of output files.
+A ‘balanced’ merge sort using four working files organizes them as a pair of input files and a pair of output files.
 The dataset is distributed evenly between two of the working files, either as sorted runs or in the simplest case, single records, which can be considered to be sorted runs of size 1.
 Once all of the dataset is transferred to the two working files, those two working files become the input files for the first merge iteration.
 Each merge iteration merges runs from the two input working files, alternating the merged output between the two output files, again distributing the merged runs evenly between the two output files (until the final merge iteration).
 Once all of the runs from the two inputs files are merged and output, then the output files become the input files and vice versa for the next merge iteration.
 The number of runs decreases by a factor of 2 at each iteration, such as 64, 32, 16, 8, 4, 2, 1.
 For the final merge iteration, the two input files only have one sorted run (1/2 of the dataset) each, and the merged result is a single sorted run (the sorted dataset) on one of the output files.
 This is also described at Merge sort.

-If there are only three working files, then an ordinary merge sort merges sorted runs from two working files onto a single working file, then distributes the runs evenly between the two output files.
+If there are only three working files, then a balanced merge sort merges sorted runs from two working files onto a single working file, then distributes the runs evenly between the two output files.
 The merge iteration reduces run count by a factor of 2, the redistribute iteration doesn't reduce run count (the factor is 1).
 Each iteration could be considered to reduce the run count by an average factor of √2 ≈ 1.41.
 If there are 5 working files, then the pattern alternates between a 3 way merge and a 2 way merge, for an average factor of √6 ≈ 2.45.

-In general, for an even number N of working files, each iteration of an ordinary merge sort reduces run count by a factor of N/2, while for an odd number N of working files, each iteration reduces the run count by an average factor of √(N^{2}−1)/4 = √N^{2}−1/2.
+In general, for an even number N of working files, each iteration of a balanced merge sort reduces run count by a factor of N/2, while for an odd number N of working files, each iteration reduces the run count by an average factor of √(N^{2}−1)/4 = √N^{2}−1/2.